egriffith/AWSKeyHandler/README.md

 Simple python3 script to handle uploading, deleting, and listing of keys within AWS, making use of boto3.

 ## Arguments ##
 keyhandler.py accepts a variety of arguments and flags depending on the action being taken.
-The only mandatory
+The only mandatory argument is one of three actions.

 Actions: